This is part three of how to learn a language.

-Others maybe motivated for reasons of love and the opposite sex.
+Others maybe motivated for reasons of love and the opposite friendship.
 No surprise there.

 I’ve also seen people, especially in upper levels of English and academics, who seem to take a real pride and pleasure in learning a language well, the semantics and the ins and outs.
 They continue to devote time and energy to learning, among other reasons, because they have a natural passion for language in itself.
 Some people have this, almost like a natural quality or inclination.
 Others don’t, and so other reasons may have to serve as a ‘why’.
 But I believe you can also cultivate a passion for a language—for example as you learn more about the structure and meaning and origin of words in a given language, it often naturally stimulates curiosity and interest.

 For example, I particularly find the connections, similarities and differences among Slavic languages fascinating.
 I discovered this early on a trip to the Czech Republic.
 Some words were the same or nearly the same as in Polish (ie “rabbit”—“krolik” in Polish, “kralik” in Czech).
 Others weren’t but made sense to me (“hospital”—in Polish “szpital”, in Czech “nemocnice”, which makes sense knowing the Polish “nie moc”, in other words roughly “to not be able to”, which would make sense—people in a hospital are generally incapacitated and unable to totally function normally until they heal).
 And still others seemed totally unrelated to one another (the verb “to find” being “szukac” in Polish and “hledat” in Czech).